PRESENTATIONS & PUBLICATIONS

 Below I share one of my favourite talks from the Summit, the always moving Wanda Nanibush, speaking experiencing the memory of land and the loss of land in the body.

-I facilitated a “collective reading and discussion of an excerpt from Susan Sontag’s 1977 collection of essays On Photography” for the OAG (Ottawa Art Gallery).
-This evening brought together an interesting mix of community members who shared a passion for photography.
+For the Ottawa Art Gallery (OAG), I facilitated a “collective reading and discussion of an excerpt from Susan Sontag’s 1977 collection of essays On Photography.”
+The evening brought together an interesting mix of community members who shared a passion for photography.

 The National Capital Region has a very supportive art community; even so, the tightly-packed crowd at the AXENÉO7 Gallery was a sign that the opening of Floe Edge was a special event.
 The crowd included the artists and guests who had come to Ottawa for the Northern Lights Conference, as well as many locals who ventured out on a damp Tuesday night to see some of the best and most promising new work from the North.
 Floe Edge is a sexy show.
 In the main exhibition space, images of snow and ice are contrasted with sealskin stilettos by Nicole Camphaug and a sealskin bikini by Nala Peter, both Nunavut- based artists.
 These wearable art objects provide a wry critique on Southern expectations of Arctic fashion; they are hung prominently in the gallery’s back window and lit seductively to pique the curiosity of outsiders.